All Collections

 • Value: The mail server's address, such as smtp.secureserver.net.

-When you add a record to your DNS server, you usually choose a name like mail and this will be added in front of your domain (mail.com).
-It is A record (Address Record) that is also called the fully qualified domain name of your server which will resolve to your IP address so everyone knows how to contact your mail server.
+When you add a record to your DNS server, you choose a mail name that will be added in front of your domain (mail.com).
+It is A record (Address Record) that is also called the fully qualified domain name of your server.
+It will resolve to your IP address, so everyone knows how to contact your mail server.

 For example, you can use it for store.website.com or blog.website.com and point it to where you have your store.
 A record maps a domain name to the IP address (Version 4) of the computer hosting the domain.